Math Resources and Ideas for Upper Elementary Teachers

 improper fraction sort

-Next, students compare the mixed numbers to the ranges labeled on the snow globes.
-This is where the wheels start turning in their heads!
+Sorting the snowflakes is where the wheels start turning.
 Since many snowflake values are close to more than one snow globe range, students must think carefully about where to place the snowflake.
-Hearing my students make justifications as to where they place their snowflakes, and the conversations that result gives me valuable feedback.

 improper fraction snowflake sort

-Once all 48 snowflakes have been placed in the appropriate snow globes, the sort is complete!
+Once all 48 snowflakes have been placed in the appropriate snow globes, the sort is complete.
 Even though students work independently with their snowflakes, it feels like a team effort.
 Therefore, we celebrate together when finished!

-Assessing and Advancing Understanding
+Assessing and Advancing Questions

 There’s no doubt this resource can serve as a great assessment tool.
 Throughout the activity, I use questioning strategies to assess and advance their understanding of the skill.
 For instance, if I see a student place a snowflake in the wrong snow globe, I’ll simply ask them to share their reasoning.
 I can also give students small prompts without revealing the answer to help steer them in the right direction.